Frequently Asked Questions.

 Which Hollywood studios does Movie Licensing USA represent?

-These studios are covered under the annual license for public libraries: Walt Disney Pictures, Paramount Pictures, Warner Bros., Sony Pictures, NBC/Universal Pictures, New Line Cinema, Lionsgate Films, MGM, Touchstone Pictures, Hollywood Pictures, Columbia Pictures, TriStar Pictures, Summit Entertainment, Focus Features, Miramax, Warner Independent Pictures, Fine Line Features, United Artists, Paramount Vantage and Screen Gems.
-To confirm whether or not a title is covered under this license, please search our website for the title or call us at 1-888-267-2658.
+These studios are covered under the annual license for Public Libraries: 20th Century Studios and Searchlight Pictures, Walt Disney Pictures, Paramount Pictures, Warner Bros., Sony Pictures, NBC/Universal Pictures, New Line Cinema, Lionsgate Films, MGM, Touchstone Pictures, Hollywood Pictures, Columbia Pictures, TriStar Pictures, Summit Entertainment, Focus Features, Miramax, Warner Independent Pictures, Fine Line Features, United Artists, DreamWorks Animation, Paramount Vantage and Screen Gems.
+To confirm whether or not a title is covered under this license, please search for the title on this website or call us at 1-877-321-1300.

-Movie Licensing USA also works with these studios on a title by title basis: A24, Magnolia Pictures, Weinstein Company, TSI/Amazon, Bleecker Street, Broad Green Pictures, STX Entertainment, Open Road Films, Monterey Media, RaDIUS-TWC, Relativity, Samuel Goldwyn, Turner Pictures and many others.
+Movie Licensing USA also works with these studios on a title by title basis: A24, Magnolia Pictures, IFC Films, Cohen Media, Cinedigm, Good Deed Entertainment, Filmrise, Lantern Entertainment, TSI/Amazon, Bleecker Street, STX Entertainment, Monterey Media, Relativity, Samuel Goldwyn and many others.
 For more information on obtaining single event licensing, please order online, contact us or call 1-888-267-2658.

 We have been using movies in our library for years.
 Why haven't we heard of this before?